ECE-492-SnakesAndAdders/python-interpreter/standard/README.md

 ### Running Instructions

-To run this program, navigate to `./standard` with `cd standard` and execute the following commands:
+To run this program, execute the following commands:

 To generate the executable:
 ```